peterprk0/M3_LNP_TUTORIAL/README.md

 * Depending on your application, you may want to include other validation targets, besides free energies of transfer.
 These can allow you to fine-tune and optimize bead type choices and bonded parameters.
 Below a non-exhaustive list of potential target properties:

+  - if molecular stacking or packing are of importance, one can use use dimerization free energy landscapes as reference [2];
+  - miscibility of binary mixtures has been successfully employed in the parameterization of martini CG solvent models [1] - either by qualitative assessing the mixing behavior or by computing the excess free energy of mixing [1]-[2];
+  - other experimental data such as the density of pure liquids or phase transition temperatures [10] can be also used;
+  - finally, more specific references are also used, such as the hydrogen-bonding strengths and specificity of interactions for nucleobases [1], following the Martini 2 DNA work [11].

 ##  References and notes

 [1] P.C.T.
 Souza, et al., [Nat.
 Methods 2021, DOI: 10.1038/s41592-021-01098-3](https://www.nature.com/articles/s41592-021-01098-3).